-11 Things Rich People Do That The Poor Don’t
+11 Things Rich People Do That the Poor Don’t

 Things Rich People Do Poor Don't